 Your first assessment must be completed before you submit your PSR.

-You will complete your PSR (including any documentation via MyPATH) as soon as you start school and/or as soon as your assessment is completed.
+You can complete your PSR (including any documentation you submit via MyPATH) as soon as you start school and/or as soon as your assessment is completed.
 Once your PSR has been reviewed:

-- If you are assessed for higher funding amounts, and did not already receive the maximum Canada Student Loan amounts, you may receive some additional funding right away
+- If you are assessed for higher funding amounts, and did not already receive the maximum Canada Student Loan amounts, you may receive more Nova Scotia Loan or Grant funding.

 - Any additional loan or grant amounts are deposited to your account halfway through your study period.

-If you qualify for additional funding, you will receive it:
+If you qualify for additional Nova Scotia loan or grant, you will receive it:

 - University Students: Usually early January